neuralmagic/deepsparse/README.md

 print(pipeline(prompt, max_new_tokens=75).generations[0].text)
 # Sparsity is the property of a matrix or other data structure in which a large number of elements are zero, and a smaller number of elements are non-zero.
 In the context of machine learning, sparsity can be used to improve the efficiency of training and prediction.
 ```

-DeepSparse is optimized for performant inference of LLMs with:
-- Optimized sparse quantized CPU kernels
-- Efficient usage of cached attention keys and values for minimal memory movement
-- Compressed memory using sparse weights

 > [Check out our `TextGeneration` documentation for  usage details.](https://github.com/neuralmagic/deepsparse/blob/main/docs/llms/text-generation-pipeline.md)